Edofre/escape_timer/README.md

 # Escape timer

-Simple timer that will count down untill the correct code has been entered
+Simple timer that will count down until the correct code has been entered

 ## Todo